What is Achilles Tendonitis? How is it Treated in Singapore?

 - Obesity also puts excess weight on the Achilles tendons

 OrthofootMD is associated with various health insurance plans and accepts Medisave for treatment costs in Singapore.
-Coverage for Achilles tendinitis treatments can vary among different insurance policies.
-To determine if your specific plan covers our services, we encourage you to speak with our staff.
+Also, coverage for Achilles tendonitis treatments can vary among different insurance policies.
+To determine if your specific plan covers our specialist services, we encourage you to speak with our staff.
 They can assist in verifying your eligibility and provide detailed information about the extent of coverage offered by your insurance and Medisave.

-Like knee replacements, Achilles tendinitis surgery has potential risks and complications.
+Like knee replacements and metatarsalgia surgery in Singapore, Achilles tendonitis surgery has potential risks and complications.
 These may include infection at the surgical site, bleeding, nerve damage, and reactions to anaesthesia.
 Post-operative risks include the possibility of blood clots, prolonged swelling, and difficulty regaining full strength and mobility in the affected area.
-In some cases, there may be a need for additional surgery if the initial procedure doesn't yield the expected results or if complications arise.
+In some cases, an orthopaedic specialist may recommend additional surgery if the initial procedure doesn’t yield the expected results or if complications arise.

 It’s crucial to discuss these potential risks thoroughly with your surgeon to make an informed decision about the procedure.
 Following post-operative care instructions carefully and attending all follow-up appointments are vital steps in minimising these risks and ensuring a successful recovery.